Postgraduate Diploma in Geospatial Science and Technology

 Graduates of this diploma will be able to fulfil the current geospatial skill shortage in New Zealand and overseas in a range of different industries, including the private sector, government and community organisations.

-For full requirements, see the Regulations to the Postgraduate Certificate in Geospatial Science and Technology.
+For full requirements see the Regulations for the Postgraduate Diploma in Geospatial Science and Technology.

 Private Bag 4800